Voters in Chad’s 2016 election. Photo credit: VOA/Bagassi Koura (Public Domain)

-President Idriss Déby seized power in a rebellion in 1990, and although the country holds elections, there has never been a change in power by a free or fair vote.
+Idriss Déby seized power in a rebellion in 1990, and although the country holds elections, there has never been a change in power by a free or fair vote.
 However, the opposition does hold seats in the National Assembly.
-Chad is one of the poorest countries in the world, and its economy depends on oil, meaning it will be hit particularly hard by the global slump in oil prices.
+Chad is one of the poorest countries in the world and faces chronic instability.

 Chad sits at the crossroads of various political, religious, and ethnic faultlines in the region.
 Libya has a long history of involvement in Chad, and frequently played the role of power broker between various Chadian factions.
 France also has a long history of deep involvement.

 AFP (November 29, 2021): Chad gives amnesty to hundreds of rebels and dissidents, meeting opposition demand

 Daniel Eizenga, World Politics Review (October 12, 2021): Chad’s ‘Political Transition’ Is a Smokescreen for Military Rule

 Trevor Filseth, National Interest (September 28, 2021): Chad Interim Parliament Announced: Opposition Leaders Excluded

 Reuters (September 25, 2021): Chad plans to double army size to deal with security challenges